pausancho/pausancho/README.md

 ### Hi, I´m Pau!👋

-I am a sports analytics enthusiast and Data Analyst.
+I am a Sports Analytics enthusiast and Data Analyst.
 I am passionate about technologies and I love to lear new things especially anything related with sabermetrics.

+#### :zap: Tech Stack
 <!--
 **pausancho/pausancho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.